Medicare Contact Information

 Medicare does not cover most long-term care and covers only limited home health care and nursing home costs, usually following a hospital stay.
 It also does not cover routine dental, eye care or hearing aids.

-If your loved one has Alzheimer’s Disease, will help pay for their care.
+If your loved one has Alzheimer’s Disease, Medicare will help pay for their care.
 Learn more about what is and isn’t covered for Alzheimer’s Disease by reading NCOA’s summary.

 Preventive care can help maintain health and identify medical problems early.
 Medicare offers several important preventive services.
 Read the Alliance for Aging Research’s summary of preventive and screening services covered by Medicare.